 Managing telecommuters can be tricky.
-If you have close relationships with your employees, you may find it hard not to bend the rules of your telecommuting policy.
+If you have close relationships with your employees, you may find it hard not to bend the rules.
 Maybe an outstanding team member wants to work from home, but her job is not ideal for telecommuting.
-As tempting as it may be to make an exception for a strong contributor, stick to the rules to maintain consistency and avoid any displays of favoritism.
+As tempting as it may be to make an exception for a strong contributor, stick to the rules to maintain consistency and avoid any show of favoritism.

 5. Be social

-Don't let remote workers become "out of sight, out of mind" as you go about daily work activities.
+Make sure you help remote employees feel like they're part of the team.
 Set a policy for using Skype or FaceTime to bring telecommuting staff into key meetings.
-Invite them to come into the office when celebrating successes or holding special events.
+Recommend that they come into the office periodically.
 Make an extra effort to keep those who work from home in the loop on company and department news, especially if they spend a significant amount of time off-site.

 6. Be fair to on-site employees

 A final key to a successful telecommuting program is making sure those who work on-site are treated equitably.
 It can feel like a bum deal to be the employee left to handle problems that can't be performed remotely by telecommuting coworkers.
 Remember that it's not the job of those who work at the office to cover for those who don't.
 Make sure those allowed to telecommute can do their full jobs off-site instead of disproportionately relying on others.